 3. Grandin Road - Roanoke

 Through Grandin Village, a treasured Roanoke neighborhood and gem on the National Register of Historic Places, runs Grandin Road.
 This strollable street has much to offer, including food, of course.
-From the fresh baked goods at Willow Pond Bakery, to the farm fresh menu at Local Roots, cuisine is top-of-mind and easy to find.
+From the fresh baked goods at On the Rise Bakery, to the farm fresh menu at Local Roots, cuisine is top-of-mind and easy to find.
 Shopping here is fun, too.
 Definitely check out Urban Gypsy and Starlight Bicycles.

 If you care to stroll at dusk, you’ll be treated to the beautiful neon lights of The Grandin Theatre, a 1930s art deco delight.